Brux05/drug_AI/README.md

 ```

 The first request to load will take a while — on startup the server runs the
-full cleaning → fingerprinting → 50-epoch training pipeline in memory (same as
-running the notebook top to bottom) and caches the trained model and an
+full cleaning → fingerprinting → 50-epoch training pipeline in memory  and caches the trained model and an
 initial batch of generated candidates.
 Watch the terminal for progress logs.
 It's ready when you see: